WilsonSayresLab/AlignmentProcessor/README.md

 		AlignmentProcessor can call multiple instances of CodeML to shorten overall run time.
 (Default = 1)

-	-f	the build name (or common name if you use the --changeNames flag) of the	species on the forward branch of the phylogneic tree supplied by PhyML.
+	-f	the first ten characters (standard phylip format truncates the species names to ten characters) of the build name (or common name if you use the --changeNames flag) of the species on the forward branch of the phylogneic tree supplied by PhyML.
 This species does not have to be the same as the reference species.

+	--noCleanUp		tells the program to keep temporary CodeML control files, tree files, and other PhyML and CodeML output/temporary files which will be located in the tmp directory.
+					These files are removed by default.

 # Additional Commands